MaciejStranz/MARL_comparison/README.md

 ---

-## 🔬 Środowiska
+## 🔬 Environments

 ### 🟢 Multi-Agent Particle Environment (MPE)
-Lekka platforma 2D stworzona do testów MARL.
+A lightweight 2D platform designed for MARL testing.

-**Scenariusze:**
+**Scenarios:**
-- `Simple Spread`: agenci rozkładają się równomiernie.
+- `Simple Spread`: agents spread out evenly.
-- `Simple Adversary`: kooperacja i unikanie przeciwnika.
+- `Simple Adversary`: cooperation and avoiding an opponent.
-- `Simple Push`: scenariusz rywalizacyjny, w którym agenci konkurują o przesunięcie obiektu na określoną pozycję.
+- `Simple Push`: a competitive scenario where agents compete to push an object to a specified position.

-**Cechy:**
+**Features:**
-- środowisko dyskretne,
+- discrete environment,
-- kompatybilne z OpenAI Gym,
+- compatible with OpenAI Gym,
-- możliwość tworzenia własnych scenariuszy.
+- ability to create custom scenarios.

 ---

-## 🧠 Opis algorytmów
+## 🧠 Algorithm Description

 ### ✅ Value Decomposition Networks (VDN)

-VDN zakłada, że globalna wartość zespołu agentów \( Q_{\text{tot}} \) może być wyrażona jako suma lokalnych wartości \( Q_i \) dla każdego agenta:
+VDN assumes that the global value of a team of agents \( Q_{\text{tot}} \) can be expressed as the sum of the local values \( Q_i \) for each agent:

 \[
 Q_{\text{tot}}(\tau, u) = \sum_{i=1}^{n} Q_i(\tau_i, u_i)
 \]

-**Cechy:**
+**Features:**
-- prosta struktura,
+- simple structure,
-- szybki trening,
+- fast training,
-- ograniczenia przy złożonych zależnościach.
+- limitations with complex dependencies.

 ---

 ### ✅ QMIX

-QMIX rozszerza VDN przez zastosowanie **nieliniowej, monotonicznej funkcji mieszającej**:
+QMIX extends VDN by using a **non-linear, monotonic mixing function**:

 \[
 \frac{\partial Q_{\text{tot}}}{\partial Q_i} \geq 0
 \]

-**Cechy:**
+**Features:**
-- lepsza reprezentacja złożonych zależności,
+- better representation of complex dependencies,
-- centralizowane trenowanie z zdecentralizowanym wykonaniem,
+- centralized training with decentralized execution,
-- wsparcie dla dynamicznych środowisk.
+- support for dynamic environments.

 ---

-## ⚙️ Plan eksperymentów
+## ⚙️ Experiment Plan

-- Porównanie QMIX i VDN na zadaniach z MPE.
+- Comparison of QMIX and VDN on MPE tasks.
-- Testy kooperacyjne: `Simple Spread`.
+- Cooperative tests: `Simple Spread`.
-- Testy kompetytywne: `Simple Push`,  `Simple Adversary`.
+- Competitive tests: `Simple Push`, `Simple Adversary`.
-- Różne konfiguracje hiperparametrów.
+- Various hyperparameter configurations.

-## ⚗️ Eksperymenty z hiperparametrami
+## ⚗️ Hyperparameter Experiments

-W celu znalezienia najlepszej konfiguracji dla algorytmów VDN i QMIX, przeprowadzono serię eksperymentów z różnymi wartościami hiperparametrów.
-Punktem wyjścia była domyślna konfiguracja BenchMARL (przykład poniżej):
+To find the best configuration for VDN and QMIX algorithms, a series of experiments were conducted with different hyperparameter values.
+The starting point was the default configuration of BenchMARL (example below):

 default_config = {
     'sampling_device': 'cuda',